delanoe/haskell-gargantext/devops/maintenance/index.md

 Welcome,

-This server is on maintenace, see you back soon.
+This server is on maintenance, see you back soon.

 (Sure, we take care of yours data, no worries :)